-As another stressful, tough year unfolds for numerous women around the world, it’s time to have a bit of focus on our gut health and menopause mood changes.
+As another busy, stressful year unfolds for numerous women around the world, it’s time to have a bit of focus on our nutrient intake, especially those of you who may be experiencing gut health changes and/or menopause mood changes.
+If you are a regular exerciser and you are experiencing sore, aching muscles and joints, then this vital vitamin is equally important.

-Did you know that when you feel stressed and overwhelmed, or you’ve been on the oral contraceptive pill for years, or you have been a regular exerciser or athlete or you are experiencing menopause-related depression, then your gut needs Vitamin C.
+The connection between Vitamin C intake and gut health and menopause depression is an intriguing one.
+Did you know that when you feel stressed and overwhelmed, or you’ve been on the oral contraceptive pill for years, or you have been a regular exerciser or athlete or you are experiencing menopause-related depression, then your gut needs Vitamin C?

 Vitamin C is a ‘first-line’ anti-oxidant acting as a ‘free radical scavenger’.
 In non-technical terms, this means that Vitamin C is an important nutrient that helps to protect cells from the damage caused by harmful substances (called ‘free radicals’).